Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 ---

 ### Search
-- Filters articles in real time as being typed
+- Filters articles in real time as the user types
 - Searches across title, page ID, and date, so the user can find an article even without knowing its exact title
 - Normalizes accents so typing `Andre` finds `André`, essential for Portuguese content where accented characters are frequent
-- Bolds the matched text inside each sentence, so the user can immediately see where in the result the search term was found
+- Highlights the matched text inside each sentence, so the user can immediately see where in the result the search term was found
-- Any key press on the page automatically goes to the search box, reducing friction without needing to click first
+- Any key press on the page automatically goes to the search box, so the user does not need to click the search box first
 - Shows "No articles found matching..." when nothing matches
 - Shows "Showing X of 12 articles" count while filtering, so the user always knows how many results the current search returned
 <img width="416" height="56" alt="image" src="https://github.com/user-attachments/assets/dce74033-f8e2-49b6-8395-80c550af1801" />